minekube/connect/.web/docs/guide/quick-start.md

 ::: tip Endpoint Token

-If your get an authentication erorr from the Watch service, then try to reset the token in the Dashboard and update it in your `connect.json` / `token.json` file of your Connector.
+If your get an authentication error from the Watch service, then try to reset the token in the Dashboard and update it in your `connect.json` / `token.json` file of your Connector.

 :::